Hannah Recht

 Data journalist

-Previously, I worked at Bloomberg News as a data and graphics reporter and at the Urban Institute as a data analyst and data visualization developer.
+I reported on the U.S. health care system at KFF Health News, where I covered the systematic defunding of our public health system, violations of disability rights laws, and disparities in the rollout of covid treatments and vaccines.
+Before that, I worked at Bloomberg News as a data and graphics reporter and at the Urban Institute as a data analyst and data visualization developer.
 I graduated from the University of Rochester with a degree in mathematics and statistics and a minor in epidemiology.

 Underfunded and Under Threat

-KHN and the Associated Press examined how the U.S. public health front lines have been left understaffed and ill-prepared to save us from the coronavirus pandemic.
+This year-long project examined how the U.S. public health front lines have been left understaffed and ill-prepared to save us from the coronavirus pandemic.

 - Politics Slows Flow of US Pandemic Relief Funds to Public Health Agencies